 Except for WSAAF, most of the development on Fort Drum is contained in the Cantonment Area, which is located in the southwestern portion of the base.
-This area contains the housing and lodging units and support facilities, including the Garrison headquarters, administrative buildings, vehicle maintenance facilities, barracks, classrooms and educational amenities, and recreational facilities.
+This area contains housing, lodging and support facilities, including the Garrison headquarters, administrative buildings, vehicle maintenance facilities, barracks, classrooms and educational amenities, and recreational facilities.